Moddable-OpenSource/moddable/documentation/xs/XS in C.md

 This section describes the host-related macros of XS in C (see Table 2).
 An annotated example that uses the host-related macros follows.

 A host object is an XS object that has a data pointer that can only be accessed in C and a native destructor that is invoked when the host object is garbage collected.
-Host objects are created in C using `xsNewHostObject` and in JavaScript using the [XS `@` syntax](#syntax-extension) in JavaScript `(class Foo @ "aDestructorFunction" {}`.
+Host objects are created in C using `xsNewHostObject` and in JavaScript using the [XS `@` syntax](#syntax-extension) or [XS `Native` API](#native) in JavaScript `(class Foo @ "aDestructorFunction" {}`.
 Internally, a host object has a dedicated slot to hold its destructor and a data pointer; non-host objects don't have this slot.
 Consequently, only host objects have a native destructor and data pointer that is accessible only from C. This data pointer is either host data or a host chunk.

 Host data is a pointer stored by XS in a host object.
 The pointer and data it points to are managed entirely by the host object's C code.
 XS stores the pointer but does not access it in any way.
 Host data is usually allocated with `malloc`/`calloc`, but this isn't required.
 Host data is disposed by the host object's destructor.